 Online estate agents generally charge a flat fee for their products, which is not linked to the asking cost of the property.
 Some start from as little as £495.
 Fees for London properties are sometimes more expensive.
 There are many price comparison tables online to help you quickly compare flat fees.

 Using the flat fee system to sell property online has two benefits; it’s usually much cheaper than a high street agent and it’s transparent in the early stages of the transaction.
 For comparison, the Homeowners Alliance states that an estate agent could charge between 0.75% and 3.5%.
 For a £200,000 home that’s the difference between a £495 flat fee and £7,000 – quite a rise.
 Be aware that the prices for both may not include VAT.

-Also, when considering which agent to use, check if you need to pay up front, because there is a criticism of the online procedure; many charge extra for a ‘No sale, no fee’ option.
+Also, when considering which agent to use, check if you need to pay upfront because there is a criticism of the online procedure; many charges extra for a ‘No sale, no fee’ option.
 In other words, you’ll only actually pay anything if the sale goes through.
 This at least gives you a safety net because, if you don’t take this option, you could end up paying a fee even if the house fails to sell.